Skip to main content

 4-H…The Power of Youth

-Putnam County has over 400 4-H’ers enrolled in 22 traditional community clubs, and over 500 youth receive 4-H programs in their schools.
-4-H is for any boy or girl from third grade through age 21 (there is also a Clover Bud program for children in kindergarten through second grade) regardless of race, color, sex, disability, religion, sexual orientation, or national origin.
+Putnam County has over 300 4-H’ers enrolled in 12 traditional community clubs, and over 1000 youth receive 4-H programs in their schools.
+4-H is for any child ages 9 through age 21 (there is also a Clover Bud program for children ages 5-8) regardless of race, color, sex, disability, religion, or national origin.

 4-H’ers learn leadership skills and how to run a meeting through club programs under the careful leadership of trained adult volunteers.
-Youth participate in special activities such as monthly skating parties, talent shows, public presentation contests, conservation program, field trips, weekend camps, and community service projects.
-They participate in Adopt-A-Highway, the Putnam County Fair, and many other community service events.
+Youth participate in special activities such as bimonthly family fun events, county/statewide contests, presentation contests, conservation programs, special interest opportunities and clubs, weekend camps, and community service projects.

 Each 4-H’er is encouraged to take and complete at least one project.
 The project book is provided at no cost.
 The project is exhibited at the county fair.
 There are no dues, no uniforms, nor fees to belong to a 4-H club.

-All Putnam County youth, ages 9-21 are invited to attend Putnam County 4-H Camp, a week-long residential camp held at Camp Virgil Tate near Cross Lanes, the end of June each summer.
+All Putnam County youth, ages 9-21 are invited to attend Putnam County 4-H Camp, a week-long residential camp held at Camp Virgil Tate near Cross Lanes, in June each summer.

 4-H in Putnam County is sponsored by West Virginia University, U.S. Department of Agriculture, the Putnam County Commission, and Putnam County Board of Education.